Napxen/TUNER/README.md

 RIGHT CLICK and run ETCMCtune5 AS ADMINISTRATOR.

-stop your node & CLOSE ALL Geth windows
+stop your node & Wait 10 seconds.

 Relaunch your node